reservoirinvest/lab/README.md

 The dataframe generated is pickled into *zdata/df_nse_options.pkl*.

-### 3. Get underlying's Margins, Lots and Price
+### 3. Get underlying's Margins and Lots

-STATUS: Incomplete
+STATUS: Completed

-To-do:
-1. Separate equity and index underlying

-This program extracts the underlying's details and pickles them in *zdata/df_underlying.pkl*
+This program extracts the underlying's details and pickles them in *zdata/df_underlying.pkl* The underlying includes equity and indexes

 ### 4. Store historical data for computing standard deviation

-STATUS: In-progress
+STATUS: Completed

 This program extracts OHLC by date for underlyings and pickles them in *zdata/ohlc.pkl*

+### 5. Assemble RoM and PoP

+STATUS: WIP

+This program assembles RoM and PoP in df_nse_options (option chain) for filtering target orders The output is stored in *zdata/df_rom_pop.pkl*

 ## Appendix